 You don’t always have to spend a lot to enjoy the geothermal wonderland that is Rotorua.
-Here our Free things to do in Rotorua list that features experiences that don’t cost you anything, are well worth the visit and help stretch that budget a little further.
+Browse through our suggestion on some of the best Rotorua experiences that don’t cost you anything, are well worth the visit and help stretch that budget a little further.

 1. Hamurana Springs